- Share this article on Facebook

-Before the sale, Diller called his decision to buy the money-losing Newsweek "a mistake," but he has not signaled a drop in his support for Daily Beast, which was reported to be 18 months from profitability before the merger scuttled those projections.
+Before the sale, Diller called the Newsweek deal “a mistake” and made no secret of his desire to shed the money-losing weekly.
+But he has not yet signaled a drop in his support for the Daily Beast, which was reported to be 18 months from profitability before the merger scuttled those projections.

-In addition, a Daily Beast spokesman says ads are up 22.5 percent versus last year.
+In addition, ad growth is up 22.5 percent versus last year.
 A site refresh is also scheduled to be rolled out in mid-September.

-Still, it's unclear if the rosier numbers mean either or both sides will want to continue the partnership.
-Diller could run out of patience or Brown might want to move on from a job that's not befitting of her stature as one of the great magazine editors of her generation.
+Still, it’s unclear if the rosier numbers mean either or both sides will want to continue the partnership.
+Diller may run out of patience with continuing to lose money, and Brown might want to move on from a job that, while not a failure, has certainly diminished her stature as one of the great magazine editors of her generation.

-An insider expects one of three things to happen in early 2014: Diller could cut his losses and shutter the entire operation; he could find a new editor-in-chief in the hopes that a change of leadership moves the site to profitably faster; or he and Brown could agree on a new contract and continue their partnership.
+Expect one of three things to happen in early 2014: Diller could cut his losses and shutter the entire operation; he could find a new editor-in-chief in the hopes that change of leadership moves the site to profitably faster; or he and Brown could agree on a new contract and continue their partnership.

 Option one seems unlikely, given that the Beast’s improved performance suggests profitability is an obtainable goal.
 But whether Brown stays or goes seems undecided.

-Either way, expect chatter about Brown and The Daily Beast to dominate media watchers' attention in the fall.
+Either way, expect chatter about Brown and the Daily Beast to dominate media watchers’ attention in the new year.